PowerDNS/pdns/pdns/dnsdistdist/docs/reference/yaml-settings.rst

 - **flush_timeout**: Unsigned integer ``(0)`` - The number of seconds to allow unflushed data to remain in the output buffer.
 According to the libfstrm library, the minimum is 1 second, the maximum is 600 seconds (10 minutes), and the default is 1 second
 - **input_queue_size**: Unsigned integer ``(0)`` - The number of queue entries to allocate for each input queue.
 This value must be a power of 2.
 According to the fstrm library, the minimum is 2, the maximum is 16384, and the default is 512
 - **output_queue_size**: Unsigned integer ``(0)`` - The number of queue entries to allocate for each output queue.
 According to the libfstrm library, the minimum is 2, the maximum is system-dependent and based on ``IOV_MAX``, and the default is 64
 - **queue_notify_threshold**: Unsigned integer ``(0)`` - The number of outstanding queue entries to allow on an input queue before waking the I/O thread.
-Accordingg to the libfstrm library, the minimum is 1 and the default is 32
+According to the libfstrm library, the minimum is 1 and the default is 32
 - **reopen_interval**: Unsigned integer ``(0)`` - The number of queue entries to allocate for each output queue.
 According to the libfstrm library, the minimum is 2, the maximum is system-dependent and based on IOV_MAX, and the default is 64